pachecodt/CovidChatbot/README.md

 ### Run
->Before runing your Chat.py.
-First, train model whenever you want after updating intent file.
+>If you've change the model.
+Before runing your Chat.py, first, train the model.
+You can train it whenever you want after updating intent file.
 >```
 >python train_chatbot.py
 >```